Christopher Whyte: Fiction in English

-Whyte's first novel, Euphemia MacFarrigle and the Laughing Virgin (London, Gollancz 1995], is a satire on sectarianism in Glasgow, anti-gay prejudice, gay self-repression, and certain scandals that have afflicted the Catholic Church in Scotland.
+Whyte's first novel, Euphemia MacFarrigle and the Laughing Virgin (London, Gollancz 1995], is a satire on sectarianism in Glasgow, anti-gay prejudice, gay self-repression, and scandals that have afflicted the Catholic Church in Scotland.
 A group of pious Catholic women stockpile condoms, the Catholic archbishop is afflicted by a farting virus and, in a suburban convent, everything is done to hush up the mystery of no fewer than three "virgin births".

-Whyte followed this with the life story of a 17th-century Scottish warlock – a male witch – recounted by himself in an absolutely matter of fact style.
-His tale is framed by an introduction from an endearingly pedantic place-names specialist and an epilogue by this man's gay nephew.
-The warlock, whose name we never learn, can change himself into different animals, and even changes sex when his love for a rival witch named Lisbeth makes this essential.
-The Warlock of Strathearn (London, Gollancz 1997) is the first Scottish novel in which the congregation hangs the Church of Scotland minister on the instructions of a heretic, rather than the other way round.
+Whyte followed this with the life story of a 17th-century Scottish warlock, in The Warlock of Strathearn (London, Gollancz 1997).
+The tale is framed by an introduction from a pedantic place-names specialist and an epilogue by this man's gay nephew.

-Whyte's third novel is called The Gay Decameron.
+Whyte's third novel is The Gay Decameron.
 Ten gay men assemble for a dinner party in a flat in Edinburgh's New Town.
-Gradually, the reader comes to know each of their stories and the intricate web of love and desires that links them.
-One of the party becomes engrossed in an Oriental tale, which is interspersed with the contemporary narratives.
-Dealing with these men's joys and hopes, their victories and tragedies, with the AIDS epidemic in Scotland and interactions with families and on the workplace, Whyte offers a detailed and intimate panorama of gay lives in a largely Scottish context.
+Gradually, the reader comes to know their stories and the web of desires that links them.

 Whyte's fourth novel, The Cloud Machinery (London, Gollanz 2000) is set in early 18th century Venetian Republic.
 After more than a decade of disuse, the theatre at Sant'Igino once more hosts a programme of operas and comedies.
 The men and women responsible for mounting the season, however, have to contend with the memories and consequences of what happened on the night the theatre closed down.
-As in his second novel, Whyte interweaves magical happenings with the narrative, but this time the tone is infinitely lighter.
 This novel was translated into Italian as La macchina delle nuvole (Milan, Corbaccio 2002) and into German as Die stumme Sängerin (Berlin, Kindler 2002, paperback Frankfurt-am-Main, Fischer 2005).